escapin/ElectionManager/README.md

-A) When the election is open, **Invite Voters to Vote** shows a link to the voting booth of the selected election, to allow eligible voters to cast their ballots.
+A) When the election is open, **Invite Voters to Vote** shows a link to the voting booth of the selected election, in order to allow eligible voters to cast their ballots.

 B) Once the election is closed, **Check Election Result** shows a link to the _same_ voting booth used by the voters to cast their ballot, in order to allow them to check the election result.